 Projects and artists are subject to change.
 Additional information for projects including casting, release dates, and streaming will be made available at a future date.

-Waiting for Godot, The Dinner, Lypsinka Must Be Destroyed…Again, Singing Heads and I Need Space will be co-produced by MiLa Media
+Waiting for Godot, The Dinner, Lypsinka Must Be Destroyed…Again, Singing Heads and I Need Space will be co-produced by MiLa Media.

 Waiting for Godot by Samuel Beckett is presented through special arrangement with Georges Borchardt, Inc. on behalf of The Estate of Samuel Beckett.
+Generous support for Waiting for Godot is provided by The Laura Pels International Foundation for Theater.

 The Dinner is supported, in part, by The Venturous Theater Fund of the Tides Foundation.